-Creativity in a team - how do you solve the blockage in the head?
+Creativity in a team - how do you solve the blockage in your head?

-First of all: Do you want to develop your team or company in measurable and fun ways?
-Here you can try out software tool for agile team development completely for free:
+First of all: Do you want to develop your team or company?
+Then here to our software tool for agile team development:

-Steve Jobs, Picasso or DaVinci - when you hear the word "creativity" you can think of famous people who have good ideas or artistic talent.
-But creativity doesn't always have to be so obvious.
+Steve Jobs, Picasso or DaVinci - when you hear the word “creativity”, you think of famous people who have good ideas or artistic talent.
+But creativity doesn’t always have to be so obvious.

 At first glance, most professions have nothing to do with creativity, and yet creativity can be found in a team or, on closer inspection, in everyday work in all professions.
 That means, even if your team doesn’t have to invent or design anything, increased creativity can lead to better work.
 As Albert Einstein said: “Creativity is intelligence that is fun”.

-Characteristics of creativity according to a psychological definition are problem sensitivity, flexibility or finding new solutions.
-For example, if an employee notices that the tasks assigned to them are better done in a different order, they have demonstrated creativity - they have questioned given structures and have thus found a more effective way of doing their job.
+According to the psychological definition, characteristics of creativity are problem sensitivity, flexibility or finding new solutions.
+For example, if an employee notices that the tasks assigned to him should be done in a different order, he has demonstrated creativity - he has questioned given structures and thus found a more effective way to do his work.

 In many organizations, however, team creativity is neglected because they do not do creative work in the traditional sense.
 Increased creativity and problem solving ability can have an extremely positive impact on the Organizational performance impact.
 Regardless of whether it operates in the creative, software or service area.